-Retirement annuities (RA) still remain the savings vehicle of choice for many investors.
-But is the traditional life based RA still applicable to the needs of today’s investor?
-And what do the other options offer you?
+Retirement annuities (RA) remain the savings vehicle of choice for many South Africans preparing for their golden years.
+But is the traditional life-based RA still the best option?
+And what are the alternatives?

-There are two different kinds of retirement annuity (RA) to choose from.
+There are two kinds of retirement annuity to choose from.
 The first is a traditional RA, which is underwritten by an insurer and offers a policy-based savings solution.
-An investor commits a lump sum investment for a set investment term, or is required to pay an agreed investment premium (which may escalate annually) at regular intervals over the full period of a set investment term.
+An investor commits a lump sum investment for a set term, or pays an agreed investment premium - which may escalate annually - at regular intervals over the investment term.

-The second is a new generation, unit trust based RA, which is offered by an investment company.
-By allowing investors to invest directly into unit trusts, this type of RA does not involve the issuing of a policy.
+The second is a newer, unit trust-based RA, which is offered by an investment company.
+This type of RA does not involve the issuing of a policy.

-“Investors may therefore also choose to make lump sum or debit order contributions, but do not have to commit to remaining in that particular RA or upholding debit order contributions for any specific period,” Hugh Malherbe, product specialist at PPS Investments.
+“Investors may choose to make lump sum or debit order contributions, but don’t have to commit to remaining in that particular RA, or to upholding contributions, for any specific period,” says Hugh Malherbe, product specialist at PPS Investments.

 How do the benefits compare?

-Malherbe said a policy-based RA typically charges certain fees upfront.
-“A number of costs and service charges (e.g. advice fees and servicing costs) over the predetermined investment period are calculated.
-This total cost is then spread and charged in monthly instalments.”
+Malherbe notes that a policy-based RA typically charges set fees upfront.
+“A number of costs and service charges (e.g., advice fees and servicing costs) are calculated over the predetermined investment period.
+This total cost is then spread out and charged in monthly instalments.”

-Certain policy-based RAs use a bonus payment or loyalty reward structure.
-Investors receive a payment after certain investment period and upon completion of the predetermined investment period.
+To retain investors, some policy-based RAs offer a bonus payment or loyalty reward structure.
+Investors receive a payment after a certain investment period and/or at investment completion.

-These loyalty bonus payments are typically funded by high initial and ongoing administration fees.
-Should an investor choose to move to a different RA or reduce debit order amounts, the bonus payments are withheld.
+These loyalty payments come with a catch, however, as they are typically funded by high initial fees and ongoing administration fees.
+And, should an investor choose to move to a different RA or reduce debit order amounts, the bonus payments are withheld.

-A policy-based RA tends to lump all fees together, making it difficult for investors to tell exactly which fees they’re being charged and how much each individual fee amounts to.
+A policy-based RA tends to lump all fees together, making it difficult for investors to decipher them or understand the individual charges.

-A unit trust based RA offers a simpler structure, which clearly sets out exactly how much investors are paying, precisely what they’re paying for and how their savings are being invested.
+A unit trust-based RA offers a simpler structure, which clearly sets out the schedule for fees and investments.

-“With a life based RA.
-You get penalised when you stop contributing and legally they can charge up to 25% of your fund which is a lot of money,” said Van der Merwe.
+“With a life-based RA, you are penalised when you stop contributing.
+Legally, they can charge up to 25% of your fund, which is a lot of money,” says Van der Merwe.

-On the other hand, as a unit trust based RA poses no potential termination fees it offers investors the flexibility to move to a different product provider or alter investment contributions as needed.
+On the other hand, a unit trust-based RA, which poses no potential termination fees, offers investors the flexibility to move to a different product provider, or alter investment contributions as needed.

-Malherbe said this is important when investors are faced with unforeseen events, such as an unexpected loss of income, retrenchment or other immediate financial priorities.
+Malherbe says this is important when investors are faced with unforeseen events, such as an unexpected loss of income, retrenchment or other immediate financial priorities.